dafnifacility/dafni-example-models/rust-example--fibonacci-model/README.md

    - _[Cargo.toml](./fibonacci-model/Cargo.toml)_ - This is a Rust Cargo module file.
    - _[Cargo.lock](./fibonacci-model/Cargo.lock)_ - This is a Rust Cargo file to lock dependencies.

-- _[Dockerfile](./Dockerfile)_ - Builds the container that will be run by DAFNI
+ - _[Dockerfile](./Dockerfile)_ - Builds the container that will be run by DAFNI.
+ - _[dockerignore](./.dockerignore)_ - Helps speed up the docker build process.
  - _[model_definition.yaml](./model_definition.yaml)_ - A machine-readable file used to define the model.
 This information will be shown to other users who may wish to use your model.
  - _README.md_ - This helpful file.
-It should contain detailed information about the model.

 ## Dependencies

-This model requires [Rust](https://www.rust-lang.org) and [Docker](https://www.docker.com/) to be installed in order to build and run locally, alternatively you can run it inside a docker container without installing Rust.
+This model requires [Rust](https://www.rust-lang.org) and [Docker](https://www.docker.com/) to be installed in order to build and run locally, alternatively you can run it with just Docker by building it inside a docker container.

 ## Running the Model